Questions and answers for firms about conduct risk during LIBOR transition.

 - commercial and personal loans

-LIBOR is expected to cease after end-2021, when the voluntary agreement of panel banks to continue to submit to LIBOR ends.
-Firms need to find suitable alternatives to LIBOR.
+LIBOR is being wound down and there are now clear end dates for all of the LIBOR panels.
+Firms therefore need to find suitable alternatives to LIBOR.
 The market-led Risk Free Rate Working Group (RFR Working Group) recommends the Sterling Overnight Index Average rate (SONIA) as the preferred risk-free rate (RFR) to replace Sterling LIBOR.
 We and the Bank of England (‘the Bank’) support transition to SONIA and alternative rates.

 Many firms are affected, including: